kingswwong/refactoring_step_by_step-2019-7-6-1-55-54-996/README.md

 ## 3. Add test case should return false in check driver when driver age less than 18
 ## 4. Add test case should return true in check driver when driver age more than 18
 ## 5. Add test case should return true in check driver when driver age equal 18
+## 6. Add test case should catch null pointer exception when driver is null